jeromerg/NCase/README.md

 }
 ```

 `IProd` expects a well-defined syntax.
-All contiguous assignments to a contributor's property are grouped together. `IProd` performs the cartesian product between all these these groups.
+All contiguous assignments to a contributor's property are grouped together. `IProd` performs the cartesian product between all these groups.

 Again, you can generate all test cases and print them out: